“Sleep is that golden key that ties health and our bodies together.”

 The Importance of Sleep

-When you maximize REM sleep, all other stages will also be maximized.
+When you maximize REM sleep, all other stages will also be optimized.
+During sleep, the body also goes into recovery and rebuilding mode by executing the following:

 The Benefits of Sufficient High-Quality Sleep